Aichi, Miyagi and Gunma begin operating large-scale vaccination centers

 People in other municipalities in Miyagi will be allowed to start receiving jabs at the site later.

-“It’s important to vaccinate as many people as soon as possible in order to reduce new cases of (infection with) the coronavirus when the next wave of infections strikes,” Teiji Tominaga, head of Tohoku University Hospital, said.
+"It's important to vaccinate as many people as possible as soon as possible in order to reduce new cases of (infection with) the coronavirus when the next wave of infections strikes," Teiji Tominaga, head of Tohoku University Hospital, said.

 The Gunma Prefectural Government opened a vaccination venue at an abandoned school in the city of Ota.
 On Monday, it plans to inoculate 100 older residents of the city.